mjordan/islandora_workbench_docs/docs/optimizing_your_use_of_workbench.md

 [Adaptive pause](/islandora_workbench_docs/reducing_load/#adaptive-pause) is an effective way to decrease the likelihood that Workbench will time out due to excessive load on the Drupal server.
 Since it only pauses Workbench when needed, the few times it will introduce a small pause in execution time are well worth the increased reliability it introduces.

-## Assume you will need the node IDs of items you create
+## Assume you will need the node IDs of items you create later

 Having the node IDs generated during `create` tasks, and being able to relate them to a given Workbench job, is very useful, for example if you need to run an remedial `update` or `add_media` task on a large set of new nodes.
 Workbench provides a few ways to provide those node IDs.